 Certain of the Company's directors have affiliations with customers of the Company.
-The Company recognized revenue under contractual obligations from such customers of \$22.5 million for the year ended December 31, 2017.
-No revenue was recognized under contractual obligations from such customers for the years ended December 31, 2016 and 2015.
-The Company had outstanding receivable balances of \$4.2 million from such customers as of December 31, 2017.
-There was no outstanding receivable balance under contractual obligations from such customers as of December 31, 2016.
+The Company recognized revenue under contractual obligations fr om such customers of \$ 25.9 million and \$22.5 million for the year s ended December 31, 201 8 and December 31, 201 7, respectively .
+No revenue was recognized under contractual obligations from such customers for the year ended December 31, 2016.
+The Company ha d outstanding receivable balances of \$3.8 million and \$ 4.2 million from such customers as of December 31, 2018 and December 31, 2017, respectively .

-Note 16.
+Note 17.
 Employee Benefit Plan

-The Company adopted a 401(k) Plan that qualifies as a deferred compensation arrangement under Section 401 of the Code.
+The Company has a 401(k) Plan that qualifies as a deferred compensation arrangement under Section 401 of the Internal Revenue Code.
 Under the 401(k) Plan, participating employees may defer a portion of their pretax earnings not to exceed the maximum amount allowable.
-The Company made discretionary matching contributions to those participating employees who met certain employment criteria.
-The matching contributions made by the Company to date was not material.
+Matching contributions are based upon the amount of the employees' contributions subject to certain limitations.
+The matching contributions made by the Company were \$6.3 million for the year ended December 31, 2018 and \$2.8 million for each of the years ended December 2017 and 2016.

-Note 17.
+Note 18.
 Segment Information and Operations by Geographic Area